tilde-lab/cifplayer/README.md

 Integration in the other software
 ------

 The file ```player.html``` can be embedded into the **iframe** HTML element.
-In this case, the parent webpage is checked, if it contains the supported file in the global variable **playerdata** as a string.
+In this case, the parent webpage is checked, if it contains CIF or POSCAR file in the global variable **playerdata** as a string.
 If found, it is loaded and rendered.
 Additionally, supported files from anywhere on the web can be displayed.
-A file URL must be then passed via **_document.location.hash_** property (browser's address bar, after sharp symbol).
-However if the file is served from another domain, PHP or Python proxy for remote requests should be used.
+A file URL must be then passed via **_document.location.hash_** property (browser's address bar, after **#** symbol).
+However, if the file is served from another domain, the proxy for remote requests should be used.
 There are examples of PHP and Python proxies (not for production use) in ```src``` folder.
 Obviously, it is safer to serve supported files from the same domain.

 Comparison with the other open-source plugin-free engines
 ------